Lavonia697/School-Wellbeing-Performance-Data-Analysis-Project/README.md

 ## Analysis Workflow
 1. Data ingestion and inspection
 2. Data cleaning and preprocessing in Python
-3. Feature engineering and risk flag creation
-4. Exploratory data analysis (EDA)
+3. Exploratory data analysis (EDA)
-5. Visualization of key wellbeing-performance relationships
+4. Visualization of key wellbeing-performance relationships
-6. Insights generation and recommendations
+5. Insights generation and recommendations

 ---

-1. ## Data Cleaning & Feature Engineering
+1. ## Data Cleaning
    ### Key steps performed in Python:
    - Removal of duplicate records
    - Handling missing values using median and mode strategies
    - Standardization of column names and data types
-   - Feature engineering:
-       - *Performance_Level*- categorized learners into low, medium, and high              performance
-      -  *Socioeconomic_Index* - composite indicator derived from household                 income variables
-     -  *Concern_Flag* - flags learners at risk based on attendance, income, and            mental health

   ---
 ## Documentation